uf-repro/uf-repro.github.io/content/_index/contact/twitter.md

   icon = "fab fa-twitter"
 +++

-[Follow us on Twitter](https://twitter.com/UFRepro) to keep up to date with announcements and opportunities
+[Follow us on Twitter](https://twitter.com/UFRepro) to keep up to date with announcements and opportunities.